sbotond/paper-rgasp3-cov/README.md

 This repository contains the pipeline used for gathering and visualising feature coverage statistics for the [RGASP3](http://www.gencodegenes.org/rgasp/rgasp3.html) project.
 The pipeline is built around a modified version of the [HTSeq](http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html) package.

+**The logic of the pipeline is contained in the `analysis.mk` file, please consult it to see how the tools below are chained together in order to perform the analyses.**

 ## Files

 * **bin** - scripts build directory.